ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

 This guide shows how to create a bare metal profile application:

-1. Set the profile: By default, the build tool uses the full profile for all application builds.
+1. By default, the build tool uses the full profile for all application builds.
 To use the bare metal profile, set up your application to override this default behaviour.
-1. By default, the bare metal profile uses a minimal set of APIs.
+1. The bare metal profile uses a minimal set of default APIs.
 You can add additional ones [from the list of supported APIs](../bare-metal/index.html#features) if your application needs them.

-To demonstrate how to create a bare metal application, here is an example that prints text at regular intervals using the `EventQueue` class:
+Here is a code snippet that can work for both Mbed OS profiles; it prints text at regular intervals using the `EventQueue` class.
+You will create an application that uses this code, set it to use the bare metal profile, and add the non-default `EventQueue` class.

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/APIs_RTOS/EventQueue_ex_2/)](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/APIs_RTOS/EventQueue_ex_2/main.cpp)

-## Creating a bare metal application
+## 1. Creating a bare metal application

 To create the application: